ZephD/JavaScript-Tutorial/Javascript/04 Functions/01 Functions.md

 # Functions

-Javascript is a **functional** language.
-It encourages the use of Functions.
+Javascript is primarily a **functional** language.
+It encourages the use of functions.

 * Functions are **reusable** snippets of code that performs a **task**.
 * Functions usually have **inputs** (parameters).